Solaricks: Plot

 The family returns to Dimension C-131, where they encounter the "Season Two" Jerry who was brought back to the house and has been taking a shower upstairs while waiting for them to sort everything out.
 However, he accidentally unleashes a cute but deadly parasitic creature named Mr. Frundles that takes over and destroys the world in a mere 30 seconds, forcing the entire family plus Space Beth to move to yet another replacement dimension, where they coincidentally died at the exact moment of "natural" causes – the only major difference being that residents of this dimension pronounce "parmesan" strangely.
 In the new dimension, Beth and Space Beth make peace with each other, while Morty asks Rick if he's being used as bait for Rick Prime.
-Rick affirms that Rick Prime simply does not care about his family, remarking that in many ways, Rick Prime is the "real deal".
+Rick tells him that Rick Prime simply does not care about his family, remarking that in many ways, Rick Prime is the "real deal".

-In the post-credits scene, Jerry Prime, from the Cronenberged dimension, encounters Rick Prime himself (he really had been inside the tube), who inquires about the whereabouts of Rick and Morty.
+In the post-credits scene, Jerry from the Cronenberged dimension encounters Rick Prime, who really had been inside the tube, and inquires about the whereabouts of Rick and Morty.
 Jerry feigns interest in an alliance to defeat the two before slashing Rick Prime's throat.
 Rick Prime reveals he can heal quickly and promptly shoots Jerry, expressing some admiration for Jerry's unusual ruthlessness before finishing him off and wondering how he himself was transported into the dimension.